microsoft/code-with-engineering-playbook/README.md

-# Code-With Customer/Partner Engineering Playbook
+# CSE Code-With Customer/Partner Engineering Playbook

-An engineer...
+An engineer working for a [CSE](./CSE.md) project...

 * Has responsibilities to their team – mentor, coach, and lead​
 * Knows their **playbook**.
 Follows their playbook.
 Fixes their playbook if it is broken.
 If they find a better playbook, they copy it.
 If somebody could use your playbook, give them yours.​